Agnipath Scheme: Reservation and welfare benefits

+On 12 July 2024, Central Industrial Security Force, Border Security Force and Railway Protection Force announced 10% reservation and age relaxation for former Agniveer soldiers.
+The reservation is also applicable within Central Armed Police Forces and Assam Rifles.

+On 17 July 2024, Government of Haryana announced 10% reservation in the police force of Haryana Police, mining guards and forest guards.
+The state government also announced incentives for private sector for hiring agniveers.
+Age relaxation for government jobs in Group B and C categories was also announced along with a 5% reservation in Group C jobs.
+The state government has also interest benefits for businesses set up by retired military under the Agnipath scheme.
+The chief minister also promised priority in government departments, boards and corporation jobs.

+On 26 July 2024, Odisha Chief Minister Mohan Charan Majhi announced 10% reservation and a 5-year age relaxation for Agniveers in the state's uniformed services.

 Criticism

 The scheme will not include long tenures, pensions, or other benefits that existed in the old system.
 Individuals aspiring to join Armed Forces were disappointed with the rules of the new scheme.
 The main causes of concern were the short length of service, no pension provisions for those released early, and the 17.5 to 21-year age restriction.
 Many of the current aspirants were rendered ineligible to serve in the Indian armed forces under these new rules.

 Before the introduction of the new scheme for recruitment, Indian government did not produce any white papers.
 The scheme was neither debated in the parliament nor in the Parliamentary Standing Committee on Defence.
 No information about the scheme was given to the public prior to its announcement.

-By Political Parties and Activists

-The Hindu in its editorial, asked the scheme to be put on hold and stated, "If a soldier's job is now turned into contractual employment, it might not motivate aspirants who hope for job security, pension, and honour.
-The argument that defence should not be treated as an employment guarantee scheme is rhetorically impressive, but the fact is that from the manufacturing of arms to the employment of soldiers, the sector plays a critical role in the economy.
-For a country like India, where unemployment remains a major policy challenge, the concerns cannot be dismissed easily.
-The Government also faces the very credible charge that this is nothing more than a cost-cutting plan."